Buying the holiday without the price tag

 Everyone wants to own a holiday home, but cannot afford the price tag.
 It’s an extremely expensive and difficult process to find the place that you want, and then you only use it for a week or two a year.
 Imagine you’re able to buy a holiday home for only two weeks a year?
 This is what timeshare allows for – you can buy a property, or a specific period of time at a resort or at a similar location.

 Timeshare is all about buying holidays in regular intervals – mostly done annually.

 A condensed history of timeshare

-Just after the second world war, some families in the UK had the above problem – they wanted the holiday home, but it was quite expensive.
+Just after the second world war, some families in the UK had the above problem – they wanted a holiday home, but it was quite expensive.
 Four families would join forces and buy a property together.
 Each one would get one season to use the property.
 This would be rotated annually, meaning one family would get all the seasons in a four-year time span.

 Companies caught on to this idea and realised that they could sell 50 weeks a year to 50 families.
 Two weeks will then be left for maintenance.
 These companies owned multiple properties and multiple resorts, making it convenient to swap to a different resort if your first choice was already booked.

-Ownership - who owns what?
+Ownership – Who owns what?

 When speaking to timeshare companies, it can be challenging to get a real answer about who has ownership rights to the property, resort or facilities.
 Here is a breakdown of ownership types in timeshare.

 Traditionally, a fractional/partial ownership model was used – the owners would be jointly responsible for the maintenance, bills that had to be paid and other fees.
 If the property is a deeded ownership, it means that your name is on the property in the deeds office.
 I haven’t seen many of these cases with timeshare companies in South Africa, but it is possible.
 As a partial (deeded) owner, the owners would jointly be responsible for any bills and expenses.